 In the chaos of modern living, meditative practices are not “extras.”
 They’re essentials — for the activist, the seeker, and the everyday human just trying to stay sane on the ‘hamster wheel’ of daily life.
 May this practice help you stay strong, and keep your bearings in the storm.

-~ in guided audio with text version below ~
+~ in guided audio with text to follow ~

 Past and future thoughts distract us, and keep us from accomplishing the work we want to do in the world.
 Living outside the present moment is an energetic waste, keeping us from using our lifeforce for what is needed from us in the moment.
 Past and future ruminations also generate negative thoughts, such as regret and worry, which inflict unnecessary suffering upon us.